ZimnyCat/crackedlogin/README.md

 # CrackedLogin

-### Automatically remembers passwords and logs in on cracked Minecraft servers
+### Automatically saves passwords and logs in on cracked Minecraft servers

 TODO: better readme